To be kept informed, please fill out the form below.

 and drawing on active- & experiential-learning methodologies, such as

 participatory simulation, educational gaming and debriefing

-The theme of the next session is
+The theme of the autumn 2021 session is coming soon

 To be kept informed,

 21, 28 May, 4 June, 2021

 The coronavirus Covid-19 situation has forced us to 'go virtual'.
 The School will be conducted on line.